Frank Lorenzo: Lorenzo, Carney & Co.

-He formed Lorenzo & Carney, Inc., a financial advisory firm specializing in airlines, in 1966 with Robert Carney, who had also attended Harvard Business School.
+Despite having only three years of professional experience, he formed Lorenzo & Carney, Inc., a financial advisory firm specializing in airlines, in 1966 with Robert Carney, who had also attended Harvard Business School.
 Their first offices were atop the Pan Am Building in New York.
-The firm participated in the establishment of a supplemental airline, Universal Airways, and also in the refinancing of British West Indian Airlines (BWIA).
+The firm's first significant transaction was arranging the 1966 sale of Zantop Air Transport, a supplemental air carrier, to new owners, creating Universal Airlines.
+This provided the nascent company with its first significant income and credibility.
+Later, the firm participated in the refinancing of British West Indian Airlines (BWIA).

 Jet Capital

 Lorenzo and Carney later formed Jet Capital Corporation in 1969, initially as an aircraft leasing company.
 Jet Capital raised $1.5 million in a public stock offering, and was later asked by Chase Manhattan Bank to attempt a refinancing plan for Texas International Airlines (TIA) as an alternative to bankruptcy, as the airline was in default on its aircraft bank loans.
 Jet Capital put together a refinancing and equity infusion for Texas International Airlines in 1971.